ChaseAnzelc/Tokenizer-Parser-Evaluator-Interpreter/README.md

 Interpreter.java

-Write a java program that repeatedly prompts user to enter Python statements and interprets them and display properly to display.
+Java program that repeatedly prompts user to enter Python statements and interprets them and display properly to display.
 The program repeats until the user types ‘quit()’.
-This program uses evalExpr() from Evaluator.java and need to handle variables to assign/save and retrieve the saved values from them later.
+This program uses evalExpr() from Evaluator.java and handles variables to assign/save and retrieve the saved values from them later.